You are listening to the most listened-to radio talk show in the country and probably the world.

 That we have a president who contemptuously expelled this great man's bust from the Oval Office only increases our task.

-That's Jake Christian Adams.
+That's Jay Christian Adams.

-That's his theory on what's going on in London and here in the United States that it's essentially lawlessness with law enforcement doing nothing about it.
+That's his theory on what's going on in London and here in the United States, that it's essentially lawlessness with law enforcement doing nothing about it.

-I think it's uh far more than a lot of people are just scared to death of getting anywhere near a political analysis of this, but of course, we're not here.
+I think it's far more than a lot of people are just scared to death of getting anywhere near a political analysis of this.

 And back to the phones we go.